mariyapoly/protiva-teacher-center/README.md

 * Protiva Teacher Center is a Teachers hire website.

-* You can make awesome teachers team in this website.
+* You can make an awesome teachers team in this website.

 * You can contact easily any teachers and hire them in this webiste.